kclif9/hassactronneo/README.md

-# Actron Air Neo Integration
+# Actron Air Integration

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/kclif9/hassactronneo)
 ![GitHub](https://img.shields.io/github/license/kclif9/hassactronneo)

-This is a custom integration for Home Assistant to integrate the Actron Air Neo system.
+This is a custom integration for Home Assistant to integrate the Actron Air ecosystem.
+This integration currently supports the Actron Air Neo, but is targeted to support other systems in future.
+Let me know if you're keen to help test other Actron Air products.

 ## Installation

 ### Prerequisites

 - Home Assistant (version 2023.3.0 or later recommended)
-- An Actron Air Neo air conditioning system
+- An Actron Air air conditioning system
-- A valid Actron Air Neo account (username and password)
+- A valid Actron Air account (username and password)
-- Your Actron Air Neo system must be connected to the internet
+- Your Actron Air system must be connected to the internet

 ### HACS (Home Assistant Community Store)